 LinkedIn is a social network specifically designed for career and business professionals to connect.
 Over 65 million professionals use LinkedIn to cultivate their careers and businesses.
 Unlike other social networks in which you might become "friends" with anyone and everyone, LinkedIn is about building strategic relationships.
 Thus, the number of connections is less important than the type of connections.
 In fact, LinkedIn stops showing your actual number of connections once you have 500 because it's about quality, not quantity.

-The site boasts members from just about every industry and country imaginable.
+The site boasts members from just about every country and every industry imaginable.
 In fact, many Fortune 500 executives are on LinkedIn.
 The site has some advertising, but it’s not as invasive as other networking sites.

 Working much like the "Six Degrees of Separation" concept, you start by connecting with those you know and who know you, and through them build a larger network for the purpose of gaining resources, finding freelance work or clients, and building alliances and partnerships.
 LinkedIn is ideal for building connections for freelance work, a customer base, potential partners, or simply to keep your job prospects open.

 LinkedIn has its own platform and system different from other networks, but learning how to use LinkedIn is no more difficult than learning how to use any other social networking site.
-You start by creating a personal LinkedIn account and profile.
+Start by creating a personal LinkedIn account and profile.

 However, networking on LinkedIn is much different.
 You won't find members posting cat videos or pictures of what they made for dinner.
 LinkedIn is a site for professionals, so everything is geared toward careers and business.
 As you build your profile and seek out connections, endorsements, and recommendations, you'll want to be professional.